stjude-rust-labs/sprocket.bio/overview.md

 means **bioinformaticians** and **bioinformatics software engineers** working at a moderate to large scale, but Sprocket should work reasonably well for many other users too.
-In particular, we aim to keep Sprocket as simple as we possibly can—only introducing complexity when needed to achieve the project's other stated goals.
+In particular, we aim to keep Sprocket as simple as we possibly can — only introducing complexity when needed to achieve the project's other stated goals.

 ## Goal-adjacent